data-umbrella/event-transcripts/2020/08-matt-brems-missing-data.md

 So, the way that we do that is, we take our full sample of people.
 All of the one-hundred percent of people who we administered those surveys to, both the observed and the missing.
 We're going to lump them all together and we break them into subgroups based on characteristics that we know.
 In this case I know accounting and finance.
 I'm going to give every individual a weight as well.
 So the weight for people in group i is going to be what's the true percentage of people in that group divided by what's the percentage of observed responses in that group.
 So, for example, in the accounting group, the true percentage of people who were in accounting is one-half, divided by the percentage of responses from accounting, which was as we saw up here, about seventy-seven percent.
 I let Python do the math and so the weight for each accounting vote is about sixty-four point six percent.
 I do the exact same thing for finance, and what that means is that each finance vote gets a weight of two point two.
 So, for every finance person, this is finance, and this is accounting, every single finance person who replied, they get a vote that's two point two times.
-So one person submits a survey I'm gonna up-weigh them two point two times.
+So one person submits a survey, I'm gonna up-weigh them two point two times.
 For every accounting person who responded, instead of each person getting one vote, they effectively get point six-four-five votes.
 If we want to take the weights in each of those groups and multiply that by the number of responses that we get, that ends up equalizing things so that the total weight from all of my accounting responses and the total weight from all of my finance responses end up being equal, or in this case, almost exactly equal.

 Once you have created those weights, what you can do is just pass them in to Sklearn.
 So, you'll create a column of weights, I've done that here, just added a column in pandas, df bracket weights, and then what we can do is use that in order to do more complex analyses.
-So, if I were to just calculate, for example, the raw average of employee satisfaction, I ger an employee satisfaction score of about five point seven, but if I calculate the weighted average based on my employee satisfaction score, it's significantly lower, I get here five point four-five.
+So, if I were to just calculate, for example, the raw average of employee satisfaction, I get an employee satisfaction score of about five point seven, but if I calculate the weighted average based on my employee satisfaction score, it's significantly lower, I get here five point four-five.
 So, that, that average score went from five point seven down to five point four-five.
 A decent drop, and that's because people in accounting, this is based on the data I generated up-top, but people in accounting were on average happier with their jobs.
 People in finance were, on average, less satisfied with their jobs.
 What ends up happening though is, when accounting over responds and finance under responds, is that that's gonna skew our results.
 Now, if you were to take this information, and you want to build a more sophisticated model with this, you can do so by passing df weights, if you're, if you're a user of Python, and specifically scikit-learn, if you want to, you can pass df bracket weights, that column, or that vector of weights, when you fit your model, and it will weight your models results based on those, those weights that you've given it.
 So, you could do this for a linear regression model, or you could do this for a random forest, or something else if you would like to.

 ### How one nineteen year old Illinois man is distorting national polling averages (34:43)